 Today I share homemade hummus recipe with you I’m especially proud of.
 It has Turkish roots and is filled with wonderful memories.
 If you are used to store-bought hummus this recipe will help you ditch those artificial foods with a chemical aftertaste forever.

-I’ve created also a little video for you showing you in 55 seconds how easy it is to make your own hummus.
+I’ve created also a little video for you showing you in 55 seconds how easy it is to make it on your own.
 More about it in a minute.

 We couldn’t get enough of all the flavorful dishes this culture has to offer, and hummus spread was one of our favorites.
 Luckily enough the chef in the hotel was so kind as to share his “hummus recipe” with me:)

-Since then Hummus is a family staple and I have always some hummus stocked in our freezer.Print
+Since then this chickpea spread is a family staple and I have always some of it stocked in our freezer.Print

-- 2 x 400g cans of chickpeas (garbanzo beans – net weight: 2x250 g)
+- 2 x 400g BPA-free cans of chickpeas (garbanzo beans – net weight: 2×250 g)